redhat-cip/software-factory/docs/deepdive.rst

 * Stop all services
 * Copy the new image in-place using rsync
 * Execute upgrade task (such as database migration or system-level change such as permission change)
-* Execute the sfconfig.sh script
+* Execute the sfconfig.py script
 * Check deployment

 To be sure the system is consistent, rsync will erase all foreign file except the one in the exclude